 How Can CBD Help My Poodle?

-CBD is a natural compound derived from cannabis and hemp plants.
+CBD is all natural.
+It’s found in cannabis and hemp plants.

-This isn’t “pot” for pets, and CBD won’t get your dog “high.”
+No it’s not “pot” for puppies, and CBD won’t get your dog “high.”

 CBD is a completely safe, reliable, and non psychoactive substance.